PaulineMauryL/MachineLearningProject1/README.md

 ## Project files

 # run.py
-INPUT: training and testing data in the same folder
+\textbf{INPUT:} training and testing data in the same folder

-OUTPUT: prediction of the classification of the test set Load the data and divide it in 4 categories.
+\textbf{OUTPUT:} prediction of the classification of the test set Load the data and divide it in 4 categories.
 Pre-process each category.